 Launched in 2012, Medium has grown into a community of writers, bloggers, journalists, and experts.
 Of all the free blog platforms, I like the clean, minimalist interface Medium uses most.
 I even sometimes syndicate my blog posts to Medium because some people view it on the same level as HuffPost.

 - There’s an existing online community already searching for what you’ve written.

 - The minimalist design helps you focus on writing instead of being distracted.

 - No customization options, every medium site looks the same.

 Get started publishing on Medium using this easy to follow tutorial.

 There you have it, how to start a blog for free.
-But I want to offer you the blog starter checklist my students have used to start a blog that makes money just in case you change your mind about starting with free hosting.
+But I want to offer you the blog starter checklist my students have used to start a blog that makes money (we call it the blog plan) just in case you change your mind about starting with free hosting.

 Feeling kind?
 Pin me!